-Back pain has become a major health issue that seems to affect a large percent of the world’s population.
+Back pain has become a major health issue that seems to affect a large percentage of the world’s population.
 In America alone, more than 14,000 cases of backpack injuries are reported every year.

 Out of those cases, 5000 back pain patients end up in emergency rooms.
-Thanks to the long office hours, sitting has become the current smoking.
-Thus, many people suffering from back pain got it from sitting down on nasty chairs for many years.
+Thanks to the long office hours, sitting has now become the current smoking.
+Thus, many people suffering from back pain got it from sitting down during work on bad chairs for many years.